Cleanup

 Cleanup conclusion

-You’ve covered all the cleanup that’s necessary for these two use cases.
-You might be surprised at how much longer the automate_with_sdk.py and analyze_with_sdk.py programs are after cleanup logic is added.
+You’ve covered all the cleanup that’s necessary for this use case.
+You might be surprised at how much longer the automate_with_sdk.py program is after cleanup logic is added.
 As with exception handling, cleaning up after yourself is an important (if tedious) task for responsible programmers.
 Remember to leave plenty of time to add similar logic to your own SDK-enabled programs.

 By adding new features to programs written earlier, you’ve experienced the common task of returning to code that you thought was complete but that now needs to be maintained.
 This task is easier when you’ve added thorough comments—such as you see in the complete examples here—to provide guideposts.
 It’s amazing how quickly uncommented code turns cryptic when you step away from it for a while, even when you were the original author.